The Best Gaming Mouse for Rainbow Six Siege in 2022 – Our Top Picks

 The mouse itself measures 4.88″ (L) x 2.67″ (W) x 1.69″ (H) and weighs a total of 3.07 oz, making it a suitable choice for

-The Logitech G403 hosts one of Logitech’s most sought after sensor, the HERO 25K, which is Logitech’s most advanced sensor with 1:1 tracking 400+ ips, and a DPI range from as low as 100 to as high as 25,600.
+The Logitech G403 hosts one of Logitech’s most sought-after sensors, the HERO 25K, which is Logitech’s most advanced sensor with 1:1 tracking 400+ ips, and a DPI range from as low as 100 to as high as 25,600.
 The wired connection of the mouse ensures a 1ms response time.

 Furthermore, the sensor offers zero smoothing, filtering, or acceleration, which adds an added layer of precision and accuracy to your arsenal.
 On the mouse, you will find a total of 6 fully programmable buttons all strategically allocated for individual in-game customization.